Introduction

 How Much Can You Get for a Car with Deployed Airbags?

 The price depends on your car’s age, make, model, and condition beyond the airbags.
 Scrap yards pay based on the car’s weight, reusable parts, and metal value.
-On average, you might earn between $300 to $1,500 for a damaged car with deployed airbags at a junkyard.
-Newer cars with valuable parts can get you more money.
+On average, you can earn between $300 and $1,500 for a damaged car with deployed airbags at a junkyard.
+Newer cars with valuable parts can fetch you a higher price.

 Why Do Scrap Yards and Auto Recyclers Buy Cars with Deployed Airbags?